Magistrates' court (England and Wales): Jurisdiction and sentencing powers

-In criminal matters, magistrates' courts (formerly known as a police courts in London, and petty sessions elsewhere) in England and Wales have been organised to deal with minor offences in a speedy manner.
-All criminal cases start in the magistrates' court and over 95 per cent of them will end there – only the most serious offences go to Crown Court.
+In criminal matters, magistrates' courts (formerly known as police courts in London, and petty sessions elsewhere) in England and Wales have been organised to deal with minor offences in a speedy manner.
+All criminal cases start in the magistrates' court and more than 95 per cent of them will end there – only the most serious offences go to Crown Court.

 Summary offences are the least serious criminal offences.
 They include driving offences, vandalism, criminal damage of low value, low-level violent offences and being drunk and disorderly.
 This kind of "lesser" criminality will be dealt with in summary proceedings at a magistrates' court, where the defendant is tried, and if convicted is sentenced by, justices of the peace or a district judge (magistrates' court).
 No formal indictment is necessary.

-The maximum sentencing powers of magistrates' courts are 12 months imprisonment and/or an unlimited fine.
+The maximum sentencing powers of magistrates' courts are 12 months' imprisonment and/or an unlimited fine.
 Some driving offences are punished by endorsement (licence points) and/or disqualification from driving for a period of time.

 There are four types of sentence available to the magistrates – a discharge (either conditional or absolute); a financial penalty; a community order, which must include at least one of twelve possible conditions (such as supervision, unpaid work, curfew, treatment programmes for issues such as domestic violence or sexual offending, drug and alcohol rehabilitation, etc.); or custody (either immediately or as a suspended sentence).
 The majority of sentences are non-custodial.
 For either-way offences, if the magistrates feel that their powers of sentencing are insufficient, they can send the case to the Crown Court, who can impose a more severe sentence.

 Often the point is to achieve restorative justice (compensation of victims of crime) and reformation of the offenders.
 These alternative punishments are called community sentences.
-A community sentence would usually consist of "community payback", a duty to work between 40 and 300 hours unpaid in the community.
+A community sentence usually includes "community payback", which is a requirement to carry out between 40 and 300 hours of unpaid community service.
 This is often complemented by some kind of programme or treatment, offering a helping hand to offenders, and engaging them at the same time – ending a drug habit, coping with a mental illness, skills and qualifications for work, and more.
 Also, the judge (or magistrate) may issue orders with rules such as curfew, restraining orders (cannot go near their victim, for example) and many others.
 During serving of community sentences, similarly to suspended sentence, offenders usually will be supervised by a probation officer.